Email templates for engagement surveys

 Hi Team,

-• Questions related to assessment results
+• Questions related to engagement campaign results

 • Technical support